Moondancer: I tried friendship and it's just not for me. Now, if you'll excuse me...

 - My Greatest Second Chance: Twilight deeply regrets the way she left her old friends, especially Moondancer, who Twilight learns became a reclusive shut-in after Twilight failed to come to her party.
 The moment this dawns on her, she decides to go out and fix things between them.

 - Mythology Gag: Moondancer refers to Twilight as "Twilight Twinkle", a member of the G3 My Little Pony cast that influenced Twilight's design.
-That was even Twilight Sparkle's name on early scripts for the show.
+Also a Development Gag, as that was even Twilight Sparkle's name on early scripts for the show.

 - Nerd Glasses: Moondancer wears a pair of glasses repaired with tape.